The oil industry crash that started at the end of 2014…

 Being based in a booming area (Texas) and offering the same high quality brands, free delivery and money back guarantees has allowed us to do well.
 We realize how the global oil industry is doing, and we’re thankful that we’ve seemed to have stayed in the eye of the storm so far.
 One thing that is interesting, is that we tend to sell high end products such as those from Ariat, during good times and bad.
 Safety is something that should never be compromised on.

-Whilst these two companies featured provide only anecdotal evidence, and there are no guarantees in the oil business, there are a couple of takeaways:
+While these three companies featured provide only anecdotal evidence, and there are no guarantees in the oil business, there are a couple of takeaways: